-(5) If as a result of the objections, comments or representations lodged with a Municipality, additional information regarding the application are required by the Municipality, the information must be supplied within the further period as may be agreed upon between the applicant and the Municipality.
+(5) If as a result of the objections or comments lodged with a Municipality, additional information regarding the application is required by the Municipality, the information must be supplied within the further period as may be agreed upon between the applicant and the Municipality.

-(6) If the applicant does not provide the information within the timeframes contemplated in subsection (5), section 88(2) to (5) with the necessary changes, applies.
+(6) If the applicant does not provide the information within the timeframes contemplated in subsection (5), section 90 (2) to (5) with the necessary changes, applies.

-102 Written assessment of application
+104 Written assessment of application

-(1) An employee authorised by the Municipality must in writing assess an application in accordance with section 51 and recommend to the decision-maker whether the application must be approved or refused.
+(1) An employee authorised by the Municipality must in writing assess an application in accordance with section 104 and recommend to the decision-maker whether the application must be approved or refused.